KainosSoftwareLtd/ASDI-Hackathon/README.md

 - Good health and Well-Being
     - Green spaces protect the local populace from toxic gases, high urban temperatures but also provide a mental benefit by being a place of community and activity
 - Reduced inequalities
-    - Considering the wide ranging benefits of greenspaces to people's health and well-being, our dashboard should help solve 'greenspace inequality'
+    - Considering the wide ranging benefits of green spaces to people's health and well-being, our dashboard should help solve 'greenspace inequality' as green spaces could be considered social assets
 - Sustainable Cities and Communities
-    -
+    - Green spaces help cultivate communities in cities by providing a space for activities and people to congregate
 - Climate Action
     - Green spaces contribute to the absorption of greenhouse gases and reduced surface temperatures
 - Life on Land
-    - Green spaces in urban metropolises' protect the biodiversity by allowing space for ecosystems to thrive
+    - Green spaces in urban metropolises protect the biodiversity by allowing space for ecosystems to thrive
 - Partnerships for the Goals
     - Given the wide-ranging data employed and the need for specialists to hone in the calculation of a green space score, no doubt our dashboard and its maintenance requires a coalition of parties to ensure it succeeds